RoboJackets/igvc-software/documents/design/new_member_project.md

 - What parts of the software will you have to change (if any)?
 - Which packages are relevant to the success of the project?
-- You're first step of the project should be reviewing the relevant packages and code
+- Your first step of the project should be reviewing the relevant packages and code

 ### Responsibilities